Somek and Associates are having fun fundraising today for Macmillan cancer support with a...

 I qualified as an Occupational Therapist in 1997 and have specialised in physical disability including social services, housing, reablement, neurology, care management and palliative care.
-My current specialism is palliative care where I provide services in inpatient, day care and community settings.
+My current specialism is palliative care where I provide services in community, outpatient and day hospice settings.
 I have developed specialist knowledge and skills in self-management of symptoms, palliative rehabilitation, falls risk management, non-pharmacological pain control, moving and handling and postural management.

-I have maintained a strong emphasis on developing excellent clinical skills in each of the specialisms that I have worked in, and have set up journal clubs in three of my workplaces and introduced student training programmes for the first time in three workplaces and have supervised 32 clinical placements.
+I have maintained a strong emphasis on developing excellent clinical skills in each of the specialisms that I have worked in.
+I have set up journal clubs in three of my workplaces.
+I have initiated student training programmes in three workplaces and have supervised 32 clinical placements.

 I am a confident speaker and have presented sessions at Naidex and chaired sessions at RCOT conference.
-My public speaking experience includes guest lectures in palliative care for London South Bank University, presenting at the national conference of palliative care specialist physiotherapists and presenting at the conference of the Association of Occupational Therapists of Ireland.
+I regularly present guest lectures in palliative care for London South Bank University.
+I have lectured at the national conference of specialist palliative care physiotherapists and at the conference of the Association of Occupational Therapists of Ireland.
 I have also presented training sessions in palliative care for other professionals in my locality.